See what your child is learning, every time you connect.

 Between 18 and 30 months, children should be able to communicate feelings and engage in emotional interaction.
 Understand the heart’s connection to a child’s emotional and intellectual well-being.

-A father’s involvement in his daughter’s life has been shown to increase her interest in math and sciences.
+A father’s involvement in his daughter’s life has been shown to increase her interest in mathematics and sciences.
 Find out more about the influence of the father-daughter connection.

 Cooking is a fun and practical learning activity for children.
 When you cook with your child, you can talk about family traditions and expose your child to new foods and flavors.
 Use these tips to ensure a positive experience for you and your child.